Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 Finally, you learned how you can take total control of the hardware implementation by using discrete primitives.

 > 🖊️ Note: In this tutorial you learned how to add Vitis Model Composer HDL blocks to the design and then configure them.
-A useful productivity technique is to add and configure the System Generator token first.
+A useful productivity technique is to add and configure the Vitis Model Composer Hub block first.
 If the target device is set at the start, some complex IP blocks will be automatically configured for the device when they are added to the design.

 The following solution directory contains the final Vitis Model Composer (`*.slx`) files for this lab.
 ```